getong/flutter_rust_bridge_tutorial/src/building-a-simple-app/building-for-macos.md

    This might happen due to cargo-xcode version v1.5.0.
 To prevent this, execute the third step above.
 Make sure that you have selected the Target for the dynamic library, called _rust-cdylib_.
 It enables an macOS executable to properly locate dynamic `*.dylib` library files in the package.
 Do NOT select _rust-staticlib_ !

+   > To find out the version of cargo-xcode, you can run the command
+   > `cargo install --list`
+   > to list all installed Cargo subcommands along with their versions.

    FYI, there is an alternative solution described in the tutorial section [macOS Instructions](../building-without-iota/flutter-and-rust/frb-example-app/macos-instructions.md) at the bottom.

 ---